-Catholic schools are typically seen as great value for money, providing high-quality education supported by quality facilities and learning environments.
+Catholic schools provide high-quality education supported by quality facilities and learning environments.
 It is the policy of the Catholic Schools Office that financial hardship should not prevent any child from attending a Catholic school and no child will be denied a Catholic education because of a family’s genuine inability to pay the required school fees.
 Any family experiencing financial difficulties is entitled to fee assistance; your local school Principal will be able to discuss this with you.

-The greater part of diocesan schools’ funding comes from State and Commonwealth government grants, but the commitment and continuing financial contribution of parents and parish communities is still essential to fill the gap between the funds provided by government and the actual cost of running our schools.
+The greater part of diocesan schools’ funding comes from State and Commonwealth government grants.
+However, the commitment and continuing financial contribution of parents and parish communities are still essential to fill the gap between the funds provided by the government and the actual cost of running our schools.
 School fees are comprised of three components – Diocesan tuition fees, individual school resource and service fees and Diocesan Family School Building Levy (DFSBL):

 DIOCESAN TUITION FEES 2020